cfpb/django-hud/README.md

 # django-hud

-**Deprecation Notice:** This project is a legacy API and is longer being actively maintained or used to serve this data to consumerfinance.gov, but may continue serve as a model stand-alone API of HUD Housing Counseling data.
+**Deprecation Notice:** This project is a legacy API and is longer being actively maintained or used to serve data to consumerfinance.gov.
+For those interested, it may continue serve as a model stand-alone API of HUD Housing Counseling data.
 Our current implementation is part of the [cfgov-refresh](https://github.com/cfpb/cfgov-refresh) project.

 `django-hud` is a Django project that provides a very basic API on top of [HUD Housing Counseling](http://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/sfh/hcc) data.
 It returns a list of